Night Guards Chester, VA

 Are they comfortable to wear?

-Yes, night guards created by Dr. Rodrigues are incredibly comfortable because they are designed using your measurements and exact specifications.
+Yes, we have a dental lab create custom nightguards that match your measurements and exact specifications.
 The material we use is durable, yet comfortable enough to wear at night, without interrupting your sleep.

 Can night guards help with sleep apnea?